Astros' Hinch: Backstop bust to Series-winning skipper

 Promoted to director of player development, Hinch was a week shy of his 35th birthday when he replaced Bob Melvin in Arizona and became the majors' youngest manager.

 "He brings unique leadership and perspective to the job," then-general manager Josh Byrnes said.
-"We're not here to reinvent the wheel, but to change the nature of the job a little bit. ...
-A.J.'s a leader.
-He connects with people.
-He gets things done."
+"We're not here to reinvent the wheel, but to change the nature of the job a little bit."

-Hinch wasn't sure his psychology degree would be a dugout asset.
+Hinch wasn't sure his psychology degree would be an asset in the dugout.

 "I think it's more about having a rough major league career might help me more relate to these guys that go through the mental anguish of the failure of our game," he said.
-"My job is to get the most out of guys, and a lot of times my job is sort of the emotional psychological support that it takes to get the most out of these guys.
-So whatever I learned or whatever I've adapted to over the years in the game and through my schooling, it gets tested every day, I tell you."
+"My job is to get the most out of guys, and a lot of times my job is sort of the emotional psychological support that it takes to get the most out of these guys."

 Fired along with Byrnes just before the All-Star break in 2010, Hinch spent four years as San Diego's vice president of professional scouting.
 He was 40 when the Astros hired him.